 "Positive progress towards excellence, that's what we want,” she said.
 “If you stand still and settle for the status quo, that's exactly what you will have.”

-First registered nurse elected to Congress, and first Black female to serve as Ranking Member of Science, Space and Technology Committee
+First registered nurse elected to Congress, and first Black woman to serve as Ranking Member of Science, Space and Technology Committee

 President and CEO of the National League for Nursing, former general secretary of the Royal College of Nursing and former federal deputy assistant secretary for health

-Growing up in the segregated deep south, Beverly Malone worked alongside her great-grandmother, who was a healer in the community, according to BBC News.
-From these beginnings, she found a passion for healthcare and went on to become the first African-American general secretary of the Royal College of Nursing, a two-time American Nurses Association president and served as deputy assistant secretary for health within the U.S. Department of Health and Human Services, the highest position held by any nurse in the U.S. government to that date.
-In her current post as CEO of the National League of Nursing (NLN), she promotes excellence in nursing education to build a strong and diverse nursing workforce.
+Growing up in the segregated South, Beverly Malone worked alongside her great-grandmother, who was a healer in the community, according to BBC News.
+From these beginnings, she found a passion for healthcare and went on to become the first African American general secretary of the Royal College of Nursing, a two-time American Nurses Association president and served as deputy assistant secretary for health within the U.S. Department of Health and Human Services, the highest position held by any nurse in the U.S. government to that date.
+In her current post as CEO of the National League for Nursing (NLN), she promotes excellence in nursing education to build a strong and diverse nursing workforce.